0xReki/0xreki.github.io/_posts/2021/2021-11-22-so-i-got-a-hi-md-player.md

 After some digging, I found a [community-pached version of SonicStage](https://forums.sonyinsider.com/files/file/95-sonicstage-43-ultimate-edition/){:ref="nofollow"} that runs with current Windows.

 What new?
-I finally got around to buying Hi-Fi components, I got an Onkyo MD-105FX from Japan.
+I finally got around to buying Hi-fi components, I got an Onkyo MD-105FX from Japan.
 The trouble is, I live in Germany and the device is from Japan.
 Differences in the plugs aside, here in Germany, the electrical system run at 230V at 50 Hz, the device from Japan takes 100V at 50 or 60 Hz.
 It uses the same plug as the US, but the US seems to run at 110V at 60 Hz.